ludvigdoeser/Spectral-Timing-Analysis-Repo/doc/HEASoft/README.md

 @script (e.g @../../HeaSoft/lc0p5_5ms.xco)
 ```

-A script can look like:
+A .xco-script can look like:

 ```
 set binsize 0.005